rokucommunity/rooibos/docs/index.md

 ## Creating test suites
 <a name="organize-tests-by-suites-groups-and-cases"></a>

-Rooibos has a hiearchy of tests as follows:
+Rooibos has a hierarchy of tests as follows:

  - Suite
 	 - Describe block